 To provide context:

-• However, in 2021–22, the first full year of IRIS reporting largely unaffected by COVID, incident reporting levels returned to those seen under the paper-based system and have since continued to grow annually
+- However, in 2021–22, the first full year of IRIS reporting largely unaffected by COVID, incident reporting levels returned to those seen under the paper-based system and have since continued to grow annually (1,030 incidents reported)

-• By 2023–24, the last full academic year, reporting levels were 60% higher than during the paper-based years, as shown below
+By 2023–24, the last full academic year, reporting levels were 60% higher than during the paper-based years, as shown in the graph below (1,655 incidents reported)

 What now?

 As safety professionals, it's important that people have confidence in our systems - both IT-related and as a general concept of the arrangements we help put in place.
-We should challenge and address misconceptions about not only IRIS and its usage, but all aspects of health and safety.
-Please share the graphs above with your stakeholders in departmental safety advisory committees or other relevant meetings.
+We should use our evidence to challenge and address misconceptions about not only IRIS and its usage, but all aspects of health and safety.
+Please consider sharing the graphs above with your stakeholders in departmental safety advisory committees or other relevant meetings.

 The IRIS POG will continue to drive improvements on the system, with several enhancements already planned for the coming year.
-Your feedback remains crucial, please continue to share it with POG members so we can investigate what can be done to make IRIS the best it can be.
-Thank you.
+Your feedback remains crucial, please continue to share it with POG members so we can investigate continuous improvements with IRIS and related processes.

 Chris Sanders, Business Change Analyst – HR Systems – People Department